|

 • Heat the vegetable oil in a large skillet over medium-high heat.
 When the oil is hot and shimmering, add the pork slices.
 Cook until the pork is nicely browned on both sides (about 2 minutes on each side).

-• Drain pineapple through a colander over a bowl; reserve the juice.
+• Drain pineapple through a colander over a bowl; reserve the juice and set the pineapple chunks aside.

-• add 2/3 cups of water, vinegar, soy sauce, brown sugar, and salt to the reserved juice.
+• Add 2/3 cup of water, vinegar, soy sauce, and brown sugar to the reserved pineapple juice.
 Pour over the pork tenderloin.
 Bring to a boil.
 Reduce heat to low, cover the pan, and simmer for 5 minutes.
-Remove the pork pieces and keep warm.
+Remove the pork pieces to a plate and set aside.

 • In a cup or bowl, combine the cornstarch and 3 tablespoons of water; stir until smooth.
 Add the cornstarch and water mixture to the skillet.
-Cook over low heat, stirring constantly, until the sauce is thickened and bubbly.
+Cook over low heat, stirring constantly, until the sauce thickens and bubbles.
+Taste and adjust seasoning with salt, as needed.

-• Add the pineapple tidbits, onion, and green pepper to the skillet.
-Cover and simmer for about 10 minutes longer or until vegetables are tender.
-Add the pork back to the skillet and heat through.
+• Add the pineapple chunks, onion, and green and red bell peppers to the skillet.
+Cover and simmer for about 8 to 10 minutes, or until the vegetables are tender.
+Add the pork back to the skillet and heat just until warmed through.

 Nutrition